tierra-colada/cppguts/README.md

 We will discuss `editcpp` as it is the objective tool.

+Same tool aimed at editing `python` files is also available as [pythonguts](https://github.com/tierra-colada/pythonguts)

 **`editcpp` doesn't work with templates.**

 ## The idea behind `editcpp` tool